facebookresearch/Mephisto/examples/parlai_chat_task_demo/README.md

 If you are able to provide your workers enough context just using a task description and perhaps a message in the chat thread with directions, you should be able to work on a task without a custom frontend.
 In order to get started on a task like this, you'll likely do the following:

 1. Copy the `demo_worlds.py`, `parlai_test_script.py`, and `task_description.html` files to a new directory for your task.
 This generally would go in the project directory you are launching tasks for, but you can use `mephisto/tasks` if you're just experimenting.
-2. Update the any task-related variables in your `conf/my_new_config.yaml` file to make sense for your task.
+2. Update any task-related variables in your `conf/my_new_config.yaml` file to make sense for your task.
 3. Update your worlds file to specify the kind of conversation you are creating between agents.
 4. Run `parlai_test_script.py` to pilot your task over localhost.
 You can use different `worker_id` URL parameters in different windows to play the part of multiple workers at the same time.
 5. Repeat 3 & 4 until you're happy with your task.